 ●Other primary bone disorders – Bone pain or other bone abnormalities should be evaluated radiographically for evidence of tumor, fracture, or juvenile Paget disease (a rare autosomal recessive disorder of bone turnover associated with bone deformities and susceptibility to fracture).
 Limb pain also can be caused by a variety of orthopedic, infectious, rheumatic, and neoplastic disorders, as discussed separately.
 (See "Clinical manifestations and diagnosis of Paget disease of bone" and "Clinical assessment of the child with suspected cancer", section on 'Bone and joint pain' and "Overview of the causes of limp in children".)

 Follow-up to document return of serum alkaline phosphatase levels to normal is critical for confirmation of the diagnosis of TH .
-In our practice, we repeat serum alkaline phosphatase measurement within six to eight weeks, and continue to monitor periodically until a downward trend is noted and normal values are attained.
+In our practice, we repeat serum alkaline phosphatase measurement within six to eight weeks and continue to monitor periodically until normal values are attained.
 Sustained serum alkaline phosphatase elevation lasting more than four months should prompt reconsideration and evaluation for other causes of hyperphosphatasemia, particularly liver and bone disorders.
 (See 'Differential diagnosis' above.)